BelaPlatform/bela_newBlog/docs/_posts/2017-01-18-auralfabric.markdown

 author: alessia
 ---

-In this post we introduce Aural Fabric, an interactive textile map that plays back field recordings when touched.
+In this post Alessia Milo introduces Aural Fabric, a captivating interactive sound installation consisting of a textile map which plays back field recordings when touched.

-This project was created by Alessia Milo and uses conductive thread, capacitive sensing and field recordings to make a captivating interactive sound installation.
-Alessia has provided us with lots of detail about how it was made using Bela.

 {% include youtube.html youtube="9XZ_ByjULBk" %}

-Aural Fabric is an interactive textile map allowing you to listen to selected field recordings by touching areas of the map that can sense through conductive thread.
+Aural Fabric is an interactive textile map allowing you to listen to selected field recordings by touching areas of the map that can sense touch.
+This project uses conductive thread, capacitive sensing and Bela to process sensor data and play back the field recordings.
 The first map that was made represents a selection of sounds from the area of Greenwich, London.
-The field recordings of the area were captured with binaural microphones as part of a group soundwalk led by myself and Chris Wood, that was part of a [study on sonic perception](http://www.ica2016.org.ar/ica2016proceedings/ica2016/ICA2016-0329.pdf).
+The field recordings of the area were captured with binaural microphones as part of a group soundwalk led by myself and Chris Wood that was part of a [study on sonic perception](http://www.ica2016.org.ar/ica2016proceedings/ica2016/ICA2016-0329.pdf).
 For the installation I chose the recordings of particular locations on the map that have a unique sonic identity, which you can listen to [here](https://soundcloud.com/auralchar).
 The textile map was created as a way of presenting these recordings to the general public.

 When I created this project I wanted people to be able to explore the fabric surface of the map and hear the field recordings of the specific locations on the map as they touched it.
 I decided that an interesting way to do this was with conductive thread that I could embroider into the layout of the map.
-To read the touches from the embroidered areas of the map that contain conductive thread I decided to use the [MPR121 capacitive touch sensing board](https://www.coolcomponents.co.uk/mpr121-capacitive-touch-sensor-breakout-board.html#).
-Bela is used to process the sensor data that is received from this chip and then playback the field recordings.
+To read the touches from the conductive areas of the map I decided to use the [MPR121 capacitive touch sensing board](https://www.coolcomponents.co.uk/mpr121-capacitive-touch-sensor-breakout-board.html#) along with a Bela board.
 What follows are some of the considerations I had along the way, and some detail on the technical choices I made.

 ## Designing the map

 {% include single-image.html fileName="aural-fabric/auralfabric-6.jpg" caption="Detail of the top layer." %}

 ### Step 1: selecting the exact area to be represented
-I first considered the scale of the map based on how big the conductive areas could be in order to be touched comfortably, and on the limits of the embroidery machine used (Brother Pr1000E).
-I decided to employ a 360mmx200mm frame.
+I first considered the scale of the map based on how big the conductive areas could be in order to be touched comfortably, and on the limits of the embroidery machine used (Brother Pr1000E) which I used in the Materials Lab at Queen Mary University of London.
+I finally settled on a 360mmx200mm frame.
 The vector traces from the map of the area (retrieved from [OpenStreetMap](https://www.openstreetmap.org/)) were reduced to the minimum amount needed to make the map recognizable and easily manageable by the embroidery PE-Design 10 software, which I used to transform the shapes into filling patterns.

 ### Step 2: simplifying the map and creating symbols